GOP leaders want Whitmer to weaken her budget powers

-LANSING, MI (AP) - Republicans who control the Legislature say Michigan's budget won't be resolved until Democratic Gov. Gretchen Whitmer restricts her unilateral power to shift money within departments.
+LANSING, Mich.
+(AP) -- Republicans who control the Legislature say Michigan's budget won't be resolved until Democratic Gov. Gretchen Whitmer restricts her unilateral power to shift money within departments.

 Nearly a month has passed since Whitmer signed a spending plan while vetoing nearly $1 billion in proposed funding to reopen budget negotiations following a breakdown in talks.